2014 Selection Process and Schedule

 - At least one jury member visits each finalist project.

-- Jury reconvenes to choose winners in September.
-Winners will be contacted immediately after the meeting to arrange travel to the awards announcement, which is held at the ULI Fall Meeting in Chicago, November 5-8.
+- Jury reconvenes to choose winners in September 2014.
+Winners will be contacted immediately after the meeting to arrange travel to the awards announcement, which will be held at the ULI Fall Meeting in New York from October 21 to 24, 2014.

 - Questions?
 Write to email@example.com.

 What makes a successful ULI Awards for Excellence application?
 We polled members of past ULI Awards juries for their ideas.
 Here are their top ten guidelines for completing a successful awards application: